criesbeck/cs325-js-tester/README.md

 **Warmup**: As suggested, these are warmup exercises, to get you used to the testing interface.
 Do not submit these for code review.

-**Basic**:  One step above the warmup exercises, these emphasize looping, to get you used to modern JavaScript iteration with **map**, **filter**, and such, rather than **for** or **while**.
+**Mapping**:  One step above the warmup exercises, these emphasize looping, to get you used to modern JavaScript iteration with **map**, **filter**, and such, rather than **for** or **while**.